 It also includes the ability to publish APIs to internal or external portals where developers can learn, test, and collaborate.

-Red Hat SSO is included with OpenShift API Management to improve the security of your APIs and add authentication to the developer portal.
-Red Hat SSO includes an identity management system that can be federated with existing systems and uses a declarative interface that can be configured without custom code.
+Red Hat's SSO technology is included with OpenShift API Management to improve the security of your APIs and add authentication to the developer portal.
+Red Hat's SSO tools include an identity management system that can be federated with existing systems and uses a declarative interface that can be configured without custom code.

 Managed by Red Hat